apache/skywalking/docs/en/setup/backend/backend-storage.md

 NOTICE, TTL deletion would be affected by these.
 You should set an extra more dayStep in your TTL.
 Such as you want to TTL == 30 days and dayStep == 10, you actually need to set TTL = 40;

 ### Secrets Management File Of ElasticSearch Username and Password
-The value of `secretsManagementFile` should point to the secrets management file is the file including username and password of ElasticSearch server.
+The value of `secretsManagementFile` should point to the secrets management file absolute path.
-The file uses the properties format.
+The file includes username and password of ElasticSearch server in the properties format.
 ```properties
 user=xxx
 password=yyy